hissain/audio-streamer/README.md

 # audio-streamer
-This is a simple demo app for experimenting server client communication with text and audio data
+This is a simple demo app for experimenting server client communication with text and audio data using WebSocket

 ## Server Part